prasser/object-selector/README.md

 5. Creating selection predicates by parsing query strings

-The library is extensible and is also suitable for building user interfaces with syntax highlighting.
+The library is extensible and suitable for building user interfaces with syntax highlighting.
 It has no dependencies.

 Examples